rthothad01/portfolio/README.md

 <!-- Refer to TechNotes git's LLM/RAG/LlamaIndex folder -->
 ### Financial Chat assistant
 - Developed a chat assistant to chat with [Raymond James' 1Q25 Results](https://www.raymondjames.com/-/media/rj/dotcom/files/our-company/news-and-media/2025-press-releases/rjf20250129-1q-presentation.pdf) (any PDF can be used) that had lot of charts.
 The goal was to bring the relevant chart while answering the questions.
-1. Used OpenAI's text-embedding-3-large model to capture nuanced semantic meanings.
+1. Used OpenAI's text-embedding-3-large model that creates embeddings with up to 3072 dimensions to capture nuanced semantic meanings.
 2. Used Llamaparse to extract text and images, using OpenAI's multimodal LLM, gpt-4o
-3. Mapped text and image using LlamaIndex's data structure, TextNode.
+3. Mapped text and image for each page using LlamaIndex's data structure, TextNode.
 4. Created custom report output to output both Text and Image blocks for the query.
 5. Used gpt-4o to query.
+6. Some of the questions I tried are:
+   1. Give me a summary of the financial performance of the different business units.
+   2. Give me a summary of whether you think the financial projections are stable, and if not, what are the potential risk factors.
+Support your research with sources.
+   3. What is the Net Interest Income for the current quarter?
+How does it compare to the previous quarter and the previous year?
+Support your research with sources.

 <!-- Google drive - Hypothetical Answers-->
 ### Retrieve News Articles using Hypothetical Answers/HyDE